junxit/us-congress-bills-111/bill.md

 ---
 legis-num: H.R.
 146
-congress: 111th CONGRESS
-session: 1st Session
-chamber: In the Senate of the United States,
+congress: One Hundred Eleventh Congress of the United States of America
+session: At the First Session
+chamber:
 ---

 # H.R.
 146

-That the bill from the House of Representatives (H.R.
-146) entitled “An Act to establish a battlefield acquisition grant program for the acquisition and protection of nationally significant battlefields and associated sites of the Revolutionary War and the War of 1812, and for other purposes.”, do pass with the following

-*Strike all after the enacting clause and insert the following:*
+> To designate certain land as components of the National Wilderness Preservation System, to authorize certain programs and activities in the Department of the Interior and the Department of Agriculture, and for other purposes.

 ## § 1.
 Short title; table of contents